paritytech/substrate-api-sidecar/README.md

 - `BIND_PORT`: port on which the server will be listening, defaults to `8080`.
 - `NODE_WS_URL`: WebSocket URL to which the RPC proxy will attempt to connect to, defaults to `ws://127.0.0.1:9944`.
+- `LOG_MODE`: enable console logging of "all" HTTP requests, only "errors", or nothing by setting it to anything else.
+LOG_MODE defaults to only "errors".

 ### Chain compatibility